richardlieknis/TeamSync/README.md

 # SlackCloneAngular
-## This is work in progress...
+The work is in progress...

-Come back later for updates :)
+Come back later for updates =)